- Search The Registry

 Chancellor Williams was born in Bennettsville, S.C.
 His father had been a former slave, and his mother had been a cook, a nurse, and an evangelist.
-Williams’ curiosity, about racial equality and cultural struggles, began as early as the fifth grade.
+Williams’ curiosity about racial equality and cultural struggles began in fifth grade.

 Williams began field research in African History in Ghana (University College) in 1956.
 His main focus was on African achievements and self-ruling civilizations before colonization.
 His last study in 1964 covered 26 countries and more than 100 language groups.
 His best-known work is "The Destruction of Black Civilization: Great Issues of a Race from 4500 BC to 2000 A.D."
-For this effort, the Black Academy of Arts and Letters gave Dr. Williams honors.
+The Black Academy of Arts and Letters gave Dr. Williams honors for this effort.

 A little-known fact about Williams is that in addition to being a historian and a professor, he was president of a baking company, editor of a newsletter, The New Challenge, an economist, a high school teacher and principal, and a novelist.